dotnet/designs/accepted/2023/wasm-browser-threads.md

 - sync could be called on from UI thread is problematic
     - with spin-wait in UI in JS it would at least block the UI rendering
     - with spin-wait in emscripten, it could deadlock the rest of the app

+## Proxies - thread affinity
+- all of them have thread affinity
+- all of them need to be used and disposed on correct thread
+    - how to dispatch to correct thread is one of the questions here
+- all of them are registered to 2 GCs
+    - maybe `Dispose` could be schedule asynchronously instead of blocking Mono GC
+- `JSObject`
+    - have thread ID on them, so we know which thread owns them
+- `JSException`
+    - they are a proxy because stack trace is lazy
+    - we could eval stack trace eagerly, so they could become "value type"
+        - but it would be expensive
+- `Task`
+    - continuations need to be dispatched onto correct JS thread
+    - they can't be passed back to wrong JS thread
+    - resolving `Task` could be async
+- `Func`/`Action`/`JSImport`
+    - callbacks need to be dispatched onto correct JS thread
+    - they can't be passed back to wrong JS thread
+    - calling functions which return `Task` could be aggressively async
+        - unless the synchronous part of the implementation could throw exception
+        - which maybe our HTTP/WS could do ?
+        - could this difference we ignored ?
+- `JSExport`/`Function`
+    - we already are on correct thread in JS
+    - would anything improve if we tried to be more async ?

+## HTTP and WS clients
+- are implemented in terms of `JSObject` and `Promise` proxies
+- they have thread affinity, see above
+    - typically to the `JSWebWorker` of the creator
+- could C# thread-pool threads create HTTP clients ?
+    - there is no `JSWebWorker`
+    - but this is JS state which the runtime could manage well
+    - so the answer should be yes!
+- but are consumed via their C# Streams from any thread.
+- And so need to solve the dispatch to correct thread.

+# Dispatching call, who is responsible
+- User code
+    - this is difficult and complex task which many will fail to do right
+    - it can't be user code for HTTP/WS clients because there is no direct call via Streams
+    - authors of 3rd party components would need to do it to hide complexity from users
+- Roslyn generator: JSExport is already on correct thread, no action
+- Roslyn generator: JSImport
+    - it needs to stay backward compatible with Net7, Net8 already generated code
+    - it needs to do it via public C# API
+        - possibly new API `JSHost.Post` or `JSHost.Send`
+    - it needs to re-consider current `stackalloc`
+        - probably by re-ordering Roslyn generated code of `__arg_return.ToManaged(out __retVal);` before `JSFunctionBinding.InvokeJS`
+    - it needs to propagate exceptions

+# Dispatching JSImport - what should happen
+- is normally bound to JS context of the calling managed thread
+- but it could be called with `JSObject` parameters which are bound to another thread
+    - if targets don't match each other throw `ArgumentException` ?
+    - if it's called from thread-pool thread
+        - which is not `JSWebWorker`
+        - should we dispatch it by affinity of the parameters ?
+    - if parameters affinity do match each other but not match current `JSWebWorker`
+        - should we dispatch it by affinity of the parameters ?
+        - this would solve HTTP/WS scenarios

+# Dispatching call - options
+- `JSSynchronizationContext`
+    - is implementation of `SynchronizationContext` installed to
+    - managed thread with `JSWebWorker`
+    - or main managed thread
+    - it has asynchronous `SynchronizationContext.Post`
+    - it has synchronous `SynchronizationContext.Send`
+        - can propagate caller stack frames
+        - can propagate exceptions from callee thread
+    - this would not work in sidecar design
+    - when the method is async
+        - we can schedule it asynchronously to the `JSWebWorker` or main thread
+        - propagate exceptions via `TaskCompletionSource.SetException` from any managed thread
+    - when the method is sync
+        - create internal `TaskCompletionSource`
+        - we can schedule it asynchronously to the `JSWebWorker` or main thread
+        - we could block-wait on `Task.Wait` until it's done.
+        - return sync result
+- `emscripten_dispatch_to_thread_async` - in deputy design
+    - can dispatch async call to C function on the timer loop of target pthread
+    - doesn't block and doesn't propagate exceptions
+    - needs to deal with `stackalloc` in C# generated stub
+        - probably by re-ordering Roslyn generated code
+    - when the method is async
+        - extract GCHandle of the `TaskCompletionSource`
+        - copy "stack frame" and pass it to
+        - asynchronously schedule to the target pthread via `emscripten_dispatch_to_thread_async`
+        - unpack the "stack frame"
+            - using local Mono `cwraps` for marshaling
+        - capture JS result/exception
+        - use stored `TaskCompletionSource` to resolve the `Task` on target thread
+    - when the method is sync
+        - inside `JSFunctionBinding.InvokeJS`:
+        - create internal `TaskCompletionSource`
+        - use async dispatch above
+        - block-wait on `Task.Wait` until it's done.
+        - return sync result
+    - or when the method is sync
+        - do something similar in C or JS
+- "comlink" - in sidecar design
+    - when the method is async
+        - extract GCHandle of the `TaskCompletionSource`
+        - convert parameters to JS (sidecar context)
+            - using sidecar Mono `cwraps` for marshaling
+        - call UI thread via "comlink"
+            - will create comlink proxies
+        - capture JS result/exception from "comlink"
+        - use stored `TaskCompletionSource` to resolve the `Task` on target thread
+- `postMessage`
+    - can send serializable message to WebWorker
+    - doesn't block and doesn't propagate exceptions
+    - this is slow

 ## JSWebWorker with JS interop
 - is proposed concept to let user to manage JS state of the worker explicitly